aramaswami/Team_Tableau_Final_Project/README.md

 ## Week_3
 Submitted Flask and html code for our dashboard.
 Please review the following folders and supplemental readme files for additional information.
-* webapp folder contains pickle model, flask code, and html
+* webapp folder contains pickle model, flask code, js, css, and other files
+* Dashboard folder contains screenshots
+* Also added the clean ML Lmodel that we used for visualization
+* Updated presentation slides

 ## Week_4
 Upcoming